rbeaubrun/Visualizing-the-Impact-of-Covid-19/README.md

   Conducted in-depth exploratory analysis of COVID-19 data, investigating the relationships between infection rates, vaccination coverage, and death tolls.
 Utilized **window functions** to compute running totals of cases and vaccination trends over time.
 Applied **aggregation techniques** such as `SUM()`, `AVG()`, and `RANK()` to rank countries by case count and vaccination rates.
 Created **temporary tables and common table expressions (CTEs)** to structure the analysis efficiently and improve query readability.

 - **Power BI Dashboard**:
   Designed an interactive dashboard to visualize infection trends and vaccination impacts across five continents.
 Incorporated **SQL-extracted summary tables** to streamline Power BI integration.
 Enabled dynamic filtering by country, date, and continent for deeper insights.
+View a demo of the full dashboard <a href="https://drive.google.com/drive/u/0/folders/1SHOOEXYTPdPQKgCb2EeXJrjp3wZk_EjK">here.</a>

 - **Insights & Reporting**:
   The analysis provided actionable insights into the progression of the COVID-19 pandemic across different regions.
 Key trends identified include: